garengh4/garengh4/README.md

 Hi, My name is Garen and I am an Electrical Eng.
 Grad!
 I work mainly with java springboot and sometimes delve into Angular and NodeJS.

-My mission in life is code readability with intent for easy down-the-road maintainence.
-I am currently working with Eureka microservice and Jdbc.
+My current mission is code readability because I believe beingAbleToTeach = fullyUnderstanding.
+This as a result has pushed me to Object-Oriented principles and Model-View-Controller architecture.

+Currently I am working on:
+-- Mockito
+-- JdbcTemplate
+-- CrudRepository and JpaRepository
+-- Netflix Eureka and RestTemplate

 In my spare time I love to read and go on hikes with my cat. :):)